 What Is a Landlord Allowed to Ask a Prospective Tenant Who Is Applying For a Rental Unit?

-A Landlord May Ask a Prospective Tenant For Rental History Details and Credit References As Well As Performing a Credit Check With Equifax or TransUnion When Authorized By the Applicant.
-A Landlord Must Avoid Discriminatory Questions and Decisions.
+A Landlord May Make Inquiries About Rental History, Credit References, and Perform a Credit Check With Agencies Such As Equifax or TransUnion When Authorized By a Tenancy Applicant.
+A Landlord Must Avoid Discriminatory Decisions When Making a Tenant Selection.

 What May Constitute As Human Rights Code Violations When Advertising For, and Screening Out, Tenant Applications